R. N. Ravi: Political career

+Governorships (2019–present)

+The Governor of Nagaland, R. N. Ravi calls on Prime Minister Narendra Modi on 8 August 2019.

+The Governor of Tamil Nadu, R. N. Ravi, calls on Prime Minister Narendra Modi on 24 December 2024.

+The Governor of West Bengal, R. N. Ravi at the swearing-in ceremony of the new government formed in West Bengal run by Chief Minister Suvendu Adhikari on 9 May 2026.

-Governor of Nagaland
+Governor of Nagaland (2019–2021)

 Ravi was appointed the Governor of Nagaland on 20 July 2019 by the president Ram Nath Kovind.
 During his tenure, the Nagaland Peace Accord was signed between the Indian government and NSCN in August 2015.
 He had a fallout with NSCN in 2020 after an alleged misunderstanding and subsequent manipulation of the agreement by him.
 Later, the NSCN asked for his removal as an interlocutor.
 According to media reports, Ravi was perceived to be targeting the NSCN while being soft on its rival Naga political outfit, consisting of seven extremist groups.

 After his proposed appointment as the Governor of Tamil Nadu in 2021, the Nationalist Democratic Progressive Party president Chingwang Konyak said the Nagaland government was not happy with the way Ravi functioned and said he interfered in the affairs of a popular government.
 The Kohima Press Club boycotted the state farewell organised for Ravi to show resentment since Ravi had refused to interact with the media several times.

+Governor of Meghalaya (2019–2020)

+Ravi was given additional charge as the Governor of Meghalaya, after the incumbent governor Tathagata Roy went on a temporary leave.
+He was in charge for 39 days from 18 December 2019 to 26 January 2020, and handed the reins back to Roy, who came back and took charge on 27 January 2020.